 If you get convicted of domestic battery or a similar domestic violence offense, the court might order you to complete a Batterers’ Intervention Program (BIP) as part of your sentence.
 If you get sentenced to probation for a domestic violence crime, the court will almost always make you complete BIP as one of the terms of your probation.
-The lawyers at David Lehr Law can help ensure that the court treats you fairly.
+The lawyers at Strongest Defense can help ensure that the court treats you fairly.

 Most BIP programs in California are one year long, meaning that you must attend one session per week for 52 weeks.
 The sessions are typically two hours long.
 The sessions include group and individual counseling and anger management education.
 If you miss a session, you must have a documented valid reason for your absence.
 Even with documentation, you are only allowed three absences throughout the year-long program.